-- 5.2.1 The ACD was appointed as authorised corporate director by an agreement between the Company and the ACD (the ACD Agreement).
+- The ACD was appointed by an agreement between the Company and the ACD (the ACD Agreement).
 The ACD Agreement provides that the appointment of the ACD is for an initial period of two years and thereafter may be terminated upon six months' written notice by either the ACD or the Company, although in certain circumstances, as set out in the ACD Agreement, it may be terminated forthwith by notice in writing by the ACD to the Company or the Depositary, or by the Depositary or the Company to the ACD.
-Termination cannot take effect until the FCA has approved the appointment of another authorised corporate director in place of the retiring ACD. - 5.2.2 The ACD is entitled to its pro rata fees and expenses to the date of termination and any additional expenses necessarily realised in settling or realising any outstanding obligations.
-No compensation for loss of office is provided for in the ACD Agreement.
-To the extent allowed by the FCA Regulations the ACD Agreement provides indemnities to the ACD other than for matters arising by reason of its negligence, default, breach of duty or breach of trust in the performance of its duties and obligations.
+Termination cannot take effect until the FCA has approved the appointment of another authorised corporate director in place of the retiring ACD. - 5.2.2 Subject to the OEIC Regulations, Shareholders may by a simple majority of the votes (validly cast pursuant to Section 38.4.4) remove the ACD.
+Such a removal cannot take effect until the FCA has approved the change of director.
+Shareholders have no personal right to directly enforce any rights or obligations under the ACD Agreement. - 5.2.3 Upon termination of the ACD Agreement and the appointment of another ACD (the New ACD), the ACD may transfer any sums being held as client money to the New ACD, who will continue to hold the money in accordance with FCA client money rules.